 Nigel is Chief Executive at the Nuffield Trust.
 Prior to becoming this in 2014, he was an expert advisor with KPMG’s Global Centre of Excellence for Health and Life Sciences, and a Senior Fellow at The King’s Fund.

 Jonty has been a GP in Southwark for 12 years.
-He is providing clinical leadership on the Community Based Care Workstream for the South East London Community Based Care Programme.
+Chiefly, he is providing clinical leadership on the Community Based Care Workstream for the South East London Community Based Care Programme.

 Mat Hunter is Managing Director at Central Research Laboratory.
-He was formerly Chief Design Officer at the Design Council.
+Formerly, he was Chief Design Officer at the Design Council.

 Jen is a seasoned digital health entrepreneur and the founder and CEO of Troo Life Coach.
-She also founded and was CEO of Big White Wall, an award-winning online mental wellbeing service for people experiencing psychological distress.
+Additionally, she founded and was CEO of Big White Wall, an award-winning online mental wellbeing service for people experiencing psychological distress.

 Graham is Professor of Community Psychiatry at the Institute of Psychiatry, Psychology and Neuroscience at KCL.
-He also works as a Consultant Psychiatrist at South London & Maudsley NHS Foundation Trust.
+In addition, he works as a Consultant Psychiatrist at South London & Maudsley NHS Foundation Trust.

-Nick, former Public Policy Commentator at the Financial Times, is working part-time at The King’s Fund on a range of policy projects.
+Formerly, Nick was Public Policy Commentator at the Financial Times.
+Presently, he is working part-time at The King’s Fund on a range of policy projects.
 He has led a joint piece of work with the Institute for Government using the NHS reforms as a case study of policy making in coalition government.